papr8ka/-lwjgl-basics-wiki/OpenGL-ES-Blurs.md

 }
 ```

+![MipmapBlur](http://i.imgur.com/FAROj.gif)

+Try setting different filters on your texture.
 MipMapNearestLinear leads to an interesting pixelated effect.
 MipMapLinearNearest leads to a "stepping" effect between mipmap levels, but with smooth interpolation.
-MipMapNearestNearest leads to a "stepping" and pixelated effect.
+MipMapNearestNearest leads to both a "stepping" and pixelated effect.

-The upsides to this solution is that we only need to set it up once, and we can forget it.
+The upsides to this solution is that we only need to set it up once, then we can forget about it.
 It also works with SpriteBatch, so it doesn't require very much refactoring.
 The downside is that `bias` is not a commonly used or well tested feature, thus may not act as expected on certain drivers.
-It also appears rather arbitrary how much our maximum bias should be.
+It also seems rather arbitrary how much our maximum bias should be.
 Another obvious downside is that this solution requires 33% more texture space.

-![MipmapBlur](http://i.imgur.com/FAROj.gif)
+You might notice the transition from mipmap 0 (unblurred) to 1 (blurred slightly) looks a little strange.
+This is because the difference is rather dramatic (full size unblurred to half-size blurred), and when we interpolate between them it's rather obvious.
+If you need a smoother blur transition, you can try playing with the blur radius at varying mipmap levels, or you can try Implementation B, which intends to fix this problem.

 <a name="ImplementationB" />

 ## Implementation B: Manual Lerping with `mix()`

 Another solution is create multiple textures of varying blur strengths, and "linearly interpolate" between them while rendering to mimic realtime blurring.
-Since no FBOs or extra draw passes are required, this is very fast to render.
+This doesn't require the `bias` parameter (which is not thoroughly tested), and allows for a slightly smoother transition from unblurred to blurred.

 Given our original texture:
 ![Orig](http://i.imgur.com/9ePyD.png)